 Milestone Status Budget Status

-9 On Track • On Track •
+Ģ On Track • On Track •

-Ē In Doubt • Under/Over •
+B In Doubt • Under/Over •

-ΓĚ Won't Be Achieved • Completed - Over Budget •
+Ĕ Won't Be Achieved • Completed - Over Budget •

-Completed within Milestone ✓ Completed within budget ✓
+Completed within Milestone ~ Completed within budget ~

 Undertake an options analysis for flood mitigation at Withcott.
-Key deliverables to be completed include: • Undertake an options analysis to present to Council in relation to flood mitigation for Withcott. • Undertake community engagement in relation to the proposed flood mitigation option for Withcott. • If required, undertake the purchase and acquisition of privately owned land to facilitate the implementation of the Withcott Flood Mitigation Scheme. • Council adoption of a flood mitigation strategy for Withcott. • Actively seek government funding for the construction and implementation of the Withcott Flood Mitigation Scheme.
+Key deliverables to be completed include: Undertake an options analysis to present to Council in relation to flood mitigation for Withcott.
+Undertake community engagement in relation to the proposed flood mitigation option for Withcott.
+If required, undertake the purchase and acquisition of privately owned land to facilitate the implementation of the Withcott Flood Mitigation Scheme.
+Council adoption of a flood mitigation strategy for Withcott.
+Actively seek government funding for the construction and implementation of the Withcott Flood Mitigation Scheme.
 Work has not commenced on this project in this quarter, given the priority of the Policy and Growth Team has been on amendments to the Flood Mapping Hazard overlays for the Draft Planning Scheme.
-The milestone has been marked in doubt as not all of the performance outcomes will be completed. --- --- --- -- --
+The milestone has been marked in doubt as not all of the performance outcomes will be completed.

 Milestone Status Budget Status

-9 On Track • On Track •
+Ģ On Track ٠ On Track ٠

-LEGENI In Doubt • Under/Over •
+LEGEN In Doubt • Under/Over •

-Ĕ Won't Be Achieved • Completed - Over Budget •
+ΓĔ Won't Be Achieved • Completed - Over Budget ٠

-Completed within Milestone ✓ Completed within budget ✓
+Completed within Milestone $\checkmark$ Completed within budget ~

-Undertake the purchase and demolition of properties associated with the Queensland Reconstruction Authority Voluntary Home Buy Back Scheme.

-Key deliverables to be completed include:

-- Undertake property settlements for properties that meet the purpose and objectives of the Voluntary Home Buy Back Scheme. - Undertake the demolition of properties that Council has purchased under the Voluntary Home Buy Back Scheme. - Undertake the required planning scheme amendment to reflect the restricted use of Voluntary Home Buy Back sites for residential purposes. - Undertake a review of the sites purchased under the Voluntary Home Buy Back Scheme to ensure the most costeffective means to manage the properties long term.
+Undertake the purchase and demolition of properties associated (includig)Seventeen (17) properties have been purchased in Tranche 1 of the Queenaland Reconstruction Authority Voluntary Home Buy Back Scheme.Seventeen (17) properties have been purchased under the demolition of properties that Council has purchased under the Voluntary Home Buy Back Scheme.Seventeen (17) properties have been these properties fourteen (14) have been demolished and three (3) properties are now all off-maintenance from the relevant contractors.An additional seven (7) properties have been removed.Image: Seventeen (17) properties have been removed.Undertake the edmolished and three (3) will be manage scheme amendment to reflect the restricted use of Voluntary Home Buy Back stes for residential purposes.Undertake the required planning scheme amendment to reflect the restricted use of Voluntary Home Buy Back stes for residential purposes.Council Officers are currently exploring the long-term ownership and utilisation of the land to ensure the the most cost- effective means to manage the properties long term.Council Officers are currently exploring the long-term ownership and utilisation of the land to ensure that the maintenance cost to council can be minimised.Council All works will be finalise its obligations under the VHBB Scheme.
+It is anticipated that all works associated (including Land Use Planning requirements) with the scheme will be completed by the end of June 2024, two (2) years in advance of the required date.Undertake nere will be conpleted by the end of June 2024, two (2) years in advance of the required date.

-Seventeen (17) properties have been purchased in Tranche 1 of the Queensland Reconstruction Authority (QRA) Voluntary Home Buy Back Properties (VHBB).
-Of these properties fourteen (14) have been demolished and three (3) properties have been removed.

-The seventeen (17) properties are now all off-maintenance from the relevant contractors.

-An additional seven (7) properties have been purchased under Tranche 2.
-Contractors were appointed in mid-January 2024 to undertake these works.
-Of these properties, three (3) will be removed.
-All works will be finalised by the end of April 2024.

-Council Officers are currently exploring the long-term ownership and utilisation of the land that has been purchased as part of the scheme.
-This was discussed with the Property Networking Group late February 2024.
-Further to this meeting, discussions will occur with Council in relation to the ownership and utilisation of the land to ensure that the maintenance cost to council can be minimised.

-Council has until June 2026, to finalise its obligations under the VHBB Scheme.
-It is anticipated that all works associated (including Land Use Planning requirements) with the scheme will be completed by the end of June 2024, two (2) years in advance of the required date.

 Milestone Status Budget Status

-9 On Track • On Track •
+ð On Track ٠ On Track •

-EGEN In Doubt • Under/Over •
+E B In Doubt • Under/Over •

-Ë Won't Be Achieved • Completed - Over Budget •
+ΓĒ Won't Be Achieved • Completed - Over Budget ٠

-Completed within Milestone ✓ Completed within budget ✓
+Completed within Milestone ~ Completed within budget ~